 Mississippi Lakes Association Goes Social

+The Association should be all about people sharing ideas on how we can all work together to make the lake community experience safe and enjoyable.
+We bet you have grear ideas about how we can do this.
 Why don’t you share them with us?
 Are you interested in getting involved?
-Reach us at firstname.lastname@example.org.
+Reach us at email@example.com.
 We are waiting to hear from you!

 Canada 150 Celebrations in our Community